Call: (716) 375-2164

 On the right-hand side of the library's home page, you can find the research menu that you will use throughout your program.
 An image of this menu is shown below.
 Each of the tools is then explained beneath the image.
 [Please note that this is an image of the menu--the links are not active in this image.]

 The SBU Integrated Search Tool is a great resource when you want to get a quick overview of the literature for a given topic.
 It searches multiple library databases* in one search, including the library's online catalog.
 It will return a listing of 250 or fewer highly-relevant resources from multiple sources.
-The tool has been called a "Google for the Library" by some undergraduate users.
+However, it is not as powerful as the discovery tool, discussed above.

-It is important to realize what the tool does not do as well.
-It limits the number of search results displayed so that you can quickly look through the most relevant articles, as selected by a search algorithm based on the keywords used.
+Why isn't it as powerful?
+First, it does not include books or e-books.
+In addition, it limits the number of search results displayed so that you can quickly look through the most relevant articles, as selected by a search algorithm based on the keywords used.
 For most searches, the tool returns approximately 20 percent of the articles that could be found in any one of the databases it searches.
 For example, if there were 100 articles in the Business Source Complete database on your topic, the Integrated Search Tool would display the top 20 most relevant articles.

-Therefore, as a graduate student who usually will need more in-depth searching, you will also want to utilize the databases in your field, in addition to the Integrated Search Tool.
+Therefore, as a graduate student who usually will need more in-depth searching, you will also want to utilize the discovery tool and the databases in your field.

 As an undergraduate, you no doubt utilized the databases at your library.
 You will find that our library has databases that you might already be familiar with, as well as some that will be new to you.
 All databases work in generally the same manner--there is a search box where you type in the keywords for the information you need.
 If you are having difficulty generating keywords, a librarian can assist you.